 Danielle sighed against his neck, her warm breath running over his skin, and as he looked down at her, he realised that she had fallen asleep.
 He shifted and pressed a soft kiss to her forehead.
 Then, smiling to himself, he drew the covers up over them both and drifted off.

 I'd like to thank my three betas, Jamie, Jean, and Eowyn77, who have provided me with invaluable corrections and suggestions for improvement.
 Reviewer peski0piksi also prompted a great addition to the story.
+Nancy Dubin of Willow Brook Farm in Holliston, MA advised me on how to describe riding a galloping horse.
 Thanks also to Drew Barrymore, Dougray Scott, Susannah Grant, Andy Tennant, and Rick Parks, who breathed fresh life into these familiar characters.
 Finally, thank You, Lord, for stories and inspiration and sex and love and philosophical debates.
 There is so much fun to be had in this universe You've created!

 I do not own any Ever After: A Cinderella Story properties, nor do I make any money from the writing of this story.